-EDUC 311 (3-3-0) Foundations of Multicultural Education and Diversity: The facilitator of learning will explore the historical development of multicultural education, definitions of multicultural education and diversity concepts, the intercultural conflicts from philosophical cultural differences, and principles guiding multicultural education.
-(Fall or Spring)
+EDUC 311 (3-3-0) Foundations of Multicultural Education and Diversity: The facilitator of learning will

 EDUC 314 (4-4-0) Preschool Curriculum Development and Field Study: This course will provide 21st century Birth-Kindergarten teacher candidates with the content knowledge needed to work with typical and atypical children.
 The student candidates will learn theoretical frames in early childhood education that allow them to adapt environments that meet the needs of all children, develop an integrated approach to curriculum development, foster parent involvement, and develop a global sense in the early childhood field.
 The 60 hour field study offers needed hands on experience in preschool and kindergarten settings.
-Prerequisite: EDUC 350